RaphaelIT7/gmod-holylib/README.md

 Called when a client disconnects from the sourcetv server.

 > [!NOTE]
-> We pass the playerSlot since passing the HLTVClient object causes weird issues I couldn't fix yet.
+> We pass the playerSlot since passing the CHLTVClient object causes weird issues I couldn't fix yet.

 ### ConVars